iiab/iiab/roles/maps/README.md

 ## Full Quality Regions (experimental)

 You can download rectangular "Full Quality Regions" to supplement your lower-resolution world map.
-The goal is to provide your community with the latest vector, satellite and terrain data for the regions they care about most.
+The goal is to provide your community with the latest high-res vector, satellite and terrain data for the regions they care about most.

 PREREQ: Confirm [IIAB Maps]((#how-do-i-try-iiabs-new-maps-as-of-march-2026)) (with global vector/satellite data) is installed!